ctkjose/v-book/src/en/modules.md

 }
 ```

 We add the keyword `module` to the top of our file.
 The keyword module is followed by the module's name.
 The module name follow the same rules as variable's [name](./variables.md).
-In this example we created the `utilities` module with two functions.
+In this example `module utilities` will tell the compiler to treat everything in the file as being part of the `utilities` module.

 All the code defined under the same module name is treated as a single logical unit even if it was defined in different files.
 For examples lets pretend I have a lot of utility functions for manipulating strings.
 I can create another separate file named "string_utilities.v" to further organize our code.

 ```v
 // File: string_utilities.v